Brain injury information for employers

 Read moreA brain injury may result in an ongoing need for medications prescribed to you by your doctor.

 Read moreNo one can truly understand the devastating impact a brain injury can have without experiencing it personally.
-Many face despair and depression in the early days, as the extent to which their lives have changed becomes clear.
-However, there is always hope.

 Read moreHaving a social life and pursuing interests make life worthwhile and are important to consider following brain injury.

-Read moreSocial Skills and Confidence can both be affected following an acquired brain injury.
+Read moreSocial skills and confidence can both be affected following an acquired brain injury.

 Read moreResuming an independent lifestyle safely after a brain injury is an important goal.
 This goal should be approached in stages based on individual needs and abilities.